What are some ways to improve your supply chain in 2020?

 Legacy inventory management processes rely on physical paperwork or manual data entry.
 As such, they remain steps behind operations using modern technology.

 Instead, modern supply chains rely on WMS (warehouse management systems).
 Today’s WMS make it possible to track inventory in real-time.
 As a result, businesses create a robust, transparent picture into a supply chain’s status.
+Stand-alone inventory control software is a viable alternative to full WMS systems, providing more robust functionality.

 Coordinating billing with many providers can lead to accounting headaches.
 But integration through ERP joins these tasks with other systems.